coresresearch/BatCan/li_ion/README.md

 - Conservation of elements in solid phase (species molar density [kmol/m^3])
 - Conservation of elements in electrolyte phase (species molar density [kmol/m^3])
-- Conservation of charge in electrode or electrolyte phase (double layer potential)
+- Conservation of charge in electrode phase bulk interior (double layer electric potential [V])
-- Conservation of charge (algebraic constraint)
+- Conservation of charge in total electrode volume (electrode or electrolyte electric potential [V])

-The parameters used in these governing equations as well as in the transport calculations can be found in __3.
-Code parameters__ of this ReadMe
+The parameters used in these governing equations as well as in the transport calculations can be found in [__3.
+Code parameters__](#3-code-parameters) of this ReadMe

 ## 2.4 Model functions - li_ion_battery_p2d_functions.py
-This module contains off-loaded functions that are used within the residual function for the model.
-These functions are:
+This module contains off-loaded functions that are used within the model's residual function.
+These include:

 - `set_state()` which sets concentrations and electric potentials of the Cantera objects representing the various phases in a given electrode and returns a dictionary of concentrations, electric potentials, and chemical production rates
 - `set_state_sep()` which sets the concentrations and electric potentials of the Cantera object representing the electrolyte in the separator and returns a dictionary of concentrations and electric potentials